danielmart222/fileshares-permissions/README.md

 ---------

 <h2> Step 7: Sign out of Client-1 as fas.tacos.
-Add fas.tacos as part of the Security Group Accountants  </h2>
+Add fas.tacos as a member of the Security Group Accountants  </h2>

 ---------